 Lehigh Valley Planning Commission

-The popular lunch series where you give us your thoughts on some of the region’s most important issues is back for 2018.
+The popular lunch series where you give us your thoughts on some of the region’s most important issues is going strong in 2018.
 Each hourlong Planning and Pizza session is held at 12 p.m. at the Lehigh Valley Planning Commission offices, 961 Marcon Boulevard, Suite 310, Allentown PA 18109.
 Join us for free discussion and free pizza.

 PAST PLANNING + PIZZA